apple patient

 iPhone 14 accident detection: The algorithm is quite dynamic

-At the same time, crash detection has already saved the lives of iPhone 14 users who have been involved in an accident.
-Apple has to strike a delicate balance to ensure that the feature correctly detects real car crashes while minimizing the number of false alarms.
+At the same time, crash detection has already saved the lives of iPhone 14 users involved in accidents.
+Apple has to strike a delicate balance between ensuring the feature accurately detects real car crashes while minimizing the number of false alerts.
 Crash detection on the iPhone 14 and iPhone 14 Pro uses G-force sensors in combination with other data to detect a crash.
-Apple describes this algorithm as "quite dynamic" and is working to refine it as it learns more about crash detection in the real world. iOS 16.1.2, released in November 2022, included "impact detection optimizations for the iPhone 14 and iPhone 14 Pro models," according to Apple.
+Apple describes this algorithm as "fairly dynamic" and is working to refine it as it learns more about real-world crash detection. iOS 16.1.2, released in November 2022, included "crash detection optimizations for the iPhone 14 and iPhone 14 Pro models," according to Apple.

 • iPhone 14: How accident detection works